 Check out the Art

 I didn’t have time on my visit, but apparently Bruny Island isn’t short on art.
-Pay a visit to Art Untamed Gallery in Dennes Point on North Bruny or Sprokkelwood Art Garden on Cloudy Bay Road on South Bruny
+Pay a visit the Art Room in Dennes Point on North Bruny or Sprokkelwood Art Garden on Cloudy Bay Road on South Bruny

 Where to Stay on Bruny Island